codeandjoy/SGE/src/Logic/README.md

 A `Scene` is basically a container for Entities.
 Using scenes you can group related entities (for example in levels or screens) and conveniently manage them together.

-Further descriptions are written in sub directories.
+Further descriptions are written in `./Scene`.

 <br>